francescacairoli/AdvProgrExam/README.md

 - it contains a custom implementation of a templated binary search tree, I tested both the correctness and the performance of the code against the standard map library.
 The folder contains a short report and a readme explaining the contents of the code.

 The **python** folder is organized as follows:
-- the PostcardList class was implemented to read and write postcard addresses on text files.
+- the PostcardList class, contained in *myPostcards.py*, aims at reading and writing postcard addresses on text files.
 The folder also contains the unit tests file provided in the exercise assignemnts.